Introducing Fort Collins Connexion

-At the November 28 work session Fort Collins City Council will review alternatives, timeline of work and governance recommendation for broadband, in light of voters approving ballot measure 2B with a vote of 57.15 percent.
+At a November 28 work session, Council reviewed alternatives, timeline of work and governance recommendation for broadband, in light of voters approving ballot measure 2B with a vote of 57.15 percent.

 Council selected a retail model, where the City builds out the infrastructure, known as Fiber to the Premise (FTTP), and operates as an internet service provider (ISP).
 With the passage of 2B, Council has the authority to:

 - Issue securities and other debt not to exceed $150M